Step 1/5

 How has this changed the way you feel about your safety?

-Losing your sense of safety is one of the most serious effects a crime can have.
-Courts take this seriously.
+Losing your sense of safety is one of the most serious effects a crime can have, and courts take it seriously.
+Write whatever is true for you.

 Continue